-Notifications are handy for event, email, and obviously, phone call alerts.
+Notifications are handy for events, emails, and phone call alerts.
 But not all notifications are as important.
 For instance, you may not want to be bothered with an alert from the Books or the Photos app.

 Viewing notifications on Mac

 Another type of notification is one in your Notification Center.
 This area keeps all of your alerts tucked away until you want to see them.
-When you’re ready, just click the Notification Center icon on the top right of the menu bar and select Notifications at the top.
+When you’re ready, just swipe with two fingers from the right edge of your trackpad or click the time from the top right of your screen to see the Notification Center and all the stacked notifications.

-Some notifications that pop up on your screen give you an option to snooze.
+Some notifications that pop up on your screen give you the option to snooze.
 This is helpful if you want to dismiss the alert immediately but have it notify you again later.

 2) Click Notifications.

-As you can see, the settings are quite flexible for each app’s notifications.
-This lets you tailor them in a way that works best for you.
+4) Here, you can see the settings are quite flexible for each app’s notifications.
+This lets you tailor them in a way that works best for you:

 - Allow notifications: You can turn it off to block all notifications from an app and vice versa.